IrinaMax/InteractiveDashboard.github.io/README.md

 # InteractiveDashboard.github.io
-This Car Failure dashboard I created using R and flex dashboard package. https://rpubs.com/irinamax10/460856
+This Car Failure dashboard I created using R and flex dashboard package.
+You can look full dashboard at https://rpubs.com/irinamax10/460856

 ![Dashboard](https://rpubs.com/irinamax10/460856)